NAVADMC/ADSM/README.md

 Unzip the file and place it in the Scripts or bin folder of your new Virtual Environment (/path/to/adsm_venv/Scripts/ || /path/to/adsm_vent/bin/)

+To run the tests, go into the folder containing `manage.py` and type
+`python manage.py test`
+You can also be more specific: for example, to run just the ScenarioCreator tests you would type:
+`python manage.py test ScenarioCreator`
+or to run just a single test:
+`python manage.py test ScenarioCreator.tests.test_functional.FunctionalTests.test_delete_one_point_in_relational_function`

 Development and Production Branches
 -----------